-As part of the submission process, it is important to ensure that your paper is in good grammatical condition, both in Indonesian and English.
+As part of the submission process, it is important to ensure that your paper is in good grammatical condition in English.
 If your paper is not easily understandable, it may be rejected.

 When including references, it is important to use accessible sources and ensure that all work cited in the text is included in the reference list.
 The dates and authors given in the text must match those in the reference list, and references should always be given in sufficient detail for the reader to locate the work cited.

 To ensure consistency and accuracy in your reference list, we recommend following the appropriate format for your field of study.
 By properly citing your sources and providing sufficient detail, you can ensure that your research is accurately represented and easily understood by readers.